budparr/testrrsite/content/event/georgia-o-keeffe-an-artist-s-life-roxana-robinson-writer-and-author-of-the-biography-of-georgia-o-keeffe.md

   link: https://www.museothyssen.org/en/activities/lecture-series-georgia-okeeffe

 ---
-In connection with the _Georgia O’Keeffe_ exhibition, the Thyssen-Bornemisza Museo Nacional in Madrid has organized a series of lectures designed to take a closer look at this great American modern artist.
+In connection with the _Georgia O’Keeffe_ exhibition, the Thyssen-Bornemisza Museo Nacional in Madrid has organized a series of lectures (viewable on Zoom) designed to take a closer look at this great American modern artist.

 To purchase a ticket for Roxana's lecture, please click here: [https://entradas.museothyssen.org/en/241-actividades/3707-ciclo-de-conferencias-online-georgia-okeeffe/info](https://entradas.museothyssen.org/en/241-actividades/3707-ciclo-de-conferencias-online-georgia-okeeffe/info "https://entradas.museothyssen.org/en/241-actividades/3707-ciclo-de-conferencias-online-georgia-okeeffe/info")